MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

             cylc vip -z group=all -n <name/of/suite> ./rose-stem

         #.
-You will need access to both your merged working copy and a clone of
+You will need access to both a clone with the branch active, and
-           the `SimSys_Scripts github repo
+           up to date with main, and a clone of the `SimSys_Scripts github repo
            <https://github.com/MetOffice/SimSys_Scripts>`__ (one is available
            in $UMDIR).
 Run the script ``kgo_updates/meto_update_kgo.sh`` which is located in SimSys_Scripts.